nisheitsonawane/Death_Event_Prediction_dockerFlask/README.md

 IN SUMMARY:
 I have made a datascience project which involves EDA, model building, making a flask app, dockerising it and then at last deploying that globally for client(dummy).
+(ps: Deployement globally has been put on hold, as there are some payment issues due to my aws free tier expiration.
+Apart from that, the website runs perfectly in detach mode on local host.)